ibirnam/js_closure_tutorial/closure_tutorial.md

 ![Spider-Man](http://snappi-wpengine.netdna-ssl.com/wp-content/uploads/2018/08/Spider-Man-PS4.jpg)
 > Source: TakesOnTech

-Overcome with inspiration, you're want to make Spider-Text, a text-base Spider-Man game, so that you can get more practice programming with a topic you love!
+Overcome with inspiration, you're want to make Spider-Text, a text-based Spider-Man game, so that you can get more practice programming with a topic you love!

 ## Web-Slinger
 The first thing we'd want to do is build out some of Spider-Man's attributes.
 Before we build out everything, let's just cover one basic trait: he needs to be able to swing on his webs!